Outdoor Recreation Guide/Instructor

-Pay for outdoor recreation guides and instructors varies depending on the type of work they do, and their experience and qualifications.
+Pay for outdoor recreation guides and instructors varies depending on experience, qualifications, and the type of work they do.

 Pay rates for outdoor recreation instructors

-- New outdoor recreation instructors usually start on between the minimum wage and $36,000 a year.
+- New outdoor recreation instructors with entry-level qualifications usually earn between minimum wage and $39,000 a year.

 Pay rates for outdoor recreation guides